don-smith/ssb-tutorial/README.md

 I'm writing this tutorial as I enter my Scuttleverse learning journey in hopes it will make it easier for others to understand how the pieces work together.

+Before we get started it's worth noting the great documentation that already exists.
+You should definitely use them while going through this tutorial to get more information and context.

+* [Scuttlebot docs](https://ssbc.github.io/scuttlebot/) and specifically its [tutorial](https://ssbc.github.io/docs/scuttlebot/tutorial.html) and [API/CLI Reference](https://ssbc.github.io/scuttlebot/api.html).
+* _more links forthcoming_

 ## Preparation